HAITI: Students receive proper nutrition thanks to rice-meals

 Rise Against Hunger shipment helps Salesians support students, community members

-(MissionNewswire) Students at Don Bosco Lakay/Lakou in Port-au-Prince, Haiti, had better nutrition thanks to a partnership between Salesian Missions, the U.S. development arm of the Salesians of Don Bosco, and Rise Against Hunger, an international relief organization that provides food and life-changing aid to the world’s most vulnerable.
+(MissionNewswire) Students at Don Bosco Lakay/Lakou in Port-au-Prince, Haiti, had better nutrition thanks to a partnership between Salesian Missions, the U.S. development arm of the Salesians of Don Bosco, and Rise Against Hunger, an international humanitarian organization growing a global movement to end hunger.

 In the second half of 2022, Rise Against Hunger rice-meals helped Salesians support the students as well as some community members.
 The beneficiaries were able to receive food and continue learning and teaching without disturbance.
 Youth were also able to stay in the program and learn a trade.